-This award provides a \$15,000 stipend plus tuition to exceptional incoming fulltime students with backgrounds of substantial educational or cultural disadvantage.
+This award provides a stipend (the amount varies by funding availability but is often on the order of \$10,000 to \$15,000) plus tuition remission to exceptional incoming fulltime students.
+The award was established with the aim of increasing diversity among the graduate student body.
 Established in 1979, this fellowship is named after an African American Statesman, Nobel Peace Laureate, and 1949 recipient of an honorary Doctor of Law from Rutgers.